Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Darquess.md

 </table>

 ### Traps
 Many opening and searching cards that would usually be Spells are instead Traps, some of which have the ability to be activated immediately by taking damage.
-Most important of all are the monster and Spell/Trap searchers, [Awakening of Darquess]() and [Runes of Darquess](), which can also search the Field Spell if it is not already active.
+Most important of all are the Monster and Spell/Trap searchers, [Awakening of Darquess]() and [Runes of Darquess](), which can also search the Field Spell if it is not already active.

 <table>
   <tr>